 One of the best parts of UV filters is that they consume very less energy (Equal to a 60 watts bulb) but can kill up to 99.99% of harmful waterborne microorganisms.

 And the worst part is that UV filters alone can not give you 100% purified water.
 You need other filtration systems to remove the dead pathogens.

 UV purifiers are not suitable for removing dissolved particles from the water.
 Some UV purifiers in the market use sediment prefilter and activated carbon filters to remove the high TDS value impurities.

 Reverse Osmosis Purifiers (RO)

 The full form of RO is reverse osmosis.
-It is one of the best and advanced water filtration systems available in the market.
+It is one of the best and most advanced water filtration systems available on the market.
 But before we know about Reverse Osmosis, we need to learn about osmosis.

 In the osmosis process, the water flow takes place from a lower concentration, i.e., low TDS value area, to the higher concentration area (high TDS value).
 Osmosis is a natural phenomenon, and that happens automatically.